greyepoxy/refactoring-game/README.md

 # Contributing
 Please send PRs and open issues if you see a bug!

-All exercises instruction content is licensed under CCO-1.0 but the code used in those examples is licensed under MIT.
+All exercises instruction and solution content is licensed under CCO-1.0 but the code used in those examples is licensed under MIT.
 It is your responsibility to ensure you have the right to license your contribution under this license before sending a PR.